 Here’s a fun fact for you.
+Can You Toast Bread In The Oven?
 The chief nobles in the middle ages enjoyed their meals on thick pieces of bread which they used as plates.
 Once the meal was over, they would eat their plates too!

 Bread is an addictive food.
 The pleasant aroma of bread wafting through the doors of your neighboring bakery can easily make you crave for some doughy goodness.